SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Then accept it, go cry to yourself and move on.*

-*I don't want to cry, I want to be with Fluttershy…*
+*I would rather not cry, I want to be with Fluttershy…*

 *The only way you will find out if she likes you back is to ask.*